jaipandya/SublimeTutor/tutorial/chapter_2_12.md

 ====================

 Commenting is an important feature of almost every programming language.
-These are the parts of the language that are targeting for a human and the compiler / interpreter ignores them.
+These are the parts of the language that are targeted for a human and the compiler / interpreter ignores them.
 Sublime Text provides a shortcut to mark lines as comments.